jj5/kickass-crypto/README.md

 not sure.
 Certainly you shouldn't use this library if it doesn't provide the level of security you require.

-## Configuration settings

-In addition to inheriting from `KickassCrypto` and overriding particular functionality a lot of configuration is available via the configuration constants.
-Search for `CONFIG_ENCRYPTION` to find what's available.

-Please be advised that at the moment this code is configured directly in the `config.php` file.

-In future the `config.php` file will include two separately managed config files,
-being:

-* etc/keys-round-trip.php
-* etc/keys-at-rest.php

-There will be management scripts for automatically rotating and provisioning keys in these files.

-Experienced Linux users know that you don't edit `/etc/sudoers` directly, you edit it with `visudo` so that you can verify you haven't accidentally introduced a syntax error and hosed your system.

-I intend to provide similar scripts for editing and managing `config.php` and other config files.
-So stand-by for those updates.
-In the mean time...
-_just be very careful_.

-One thing you should be very careful you don't do is manage your keys in anything other than a PHP file with a ".php" file extension.
-If you put your keys in a ".ini" file or something like that _they might very well be served as plain text by your web server_.
-So don't do that.
-Also be careful not to introduce syntax errors into your config file or other source files running in production because details might leak with the potential resulting error messages.

 ## Naming and specifying secret things

 The preferred and supported way to nominate secrets in config files is as constants using the